 In addition, wherever data relating to Scotland is included, this statement also needs to be incorporated:

 This product contains data created and maintained by Scottish Local Government

-© Crown copyright and database rights (insert year) OS (licence number), © Local Government Information House Limited copyright and database rights and contains data created and maintained by Scottish Local Government [year of supply or date of publication].
+© Crown copyright and database rights (insert year) OS (licence number), © Improvement and Development Agency for Local Government copyright and database rights and contains data created and maintained by Scottish Local Government [year of supply or date of publication].

 Note: AddressBase products also includes AddressBase Incremental Change Supply (ABICS), which used to be known as the National Land and Property Gazetteer (NLPG) before it was rebranded.

 Welsh language versions:

 Ⓗ Hawlfraint a hawliau cronfa ddata cyfyngedig Tŷ Gwybodaeth ar Lywodraeth Leol [blwyddyn cyflenwi neu ddyddiad cyhoeddi]